Floopert/CW2024/Readme.md

     -Destrutible.java: This class is deleted.

-### GameOverImage.java | LevelView.java [REFACTOR]
+### GameOverImage.java | WinImage.java | LevelView.java [REFACTOR]
     Objective: Remove the redundant class and fields after adding the game over FXML page feature.
 The game over image is no longer necessary since a separate FXML page will pop up upon losing the level.
 The game over image is shown in the FXML page instead.

-    -GameOverImage.java: The class is deleted.
+    -GameOverImage.java | WinImage.java: These classes are deleted.

-    -LevelView.java: The class no longer instantiates an object of GameOverImage.java, and the method showGameOverImage() is also removed.
-Other related fields tied to GameOverImage is also removed such as LOSS_SCREEN_X_POSITION & LOSS_SCREEN_Y_POSITION.
+    -LevelView.java: The class no longer instantiates an object of GameOverImage.java & WinImage.java, the methods showGameOverImage() & showWinImage() are also removed.
+Other related fields tied to GameOverImage & WinImage are also removed such as LOSS_SCREEN_X_POSITION & LOSS_SCREEN_Y_POSITION etc.